Department of Physical Therapy News

 Current Physical Therapy News

-After seeing a need for more physical therapists that can serve Native communities, three UNLV students take matters into their own hands.
+After seeing a need for more physical therapists who can serve Native communities, three UNLV students take matters into their own hands.

 The associate dean of research in Integrated Health Sciences leans into his own immigrant story to provide others with opportunities.